Jake-LJH/IrisApp/README.md

 The second objective is to showcase the use of CRUD operation using the MVC Model of the web app.

-## Visit https://iris-ai.herokuapp.com for Live Demo
+~~Visit https://iris-ai.herokuapp.com for Live Demo~~ :warning::red_circle: This link no longer active as Heroku does not provide free hosting :red_circle::warning:

 For Demostration purpose, users are to create an account to try it out.
 There are no email authentication.
 Eg. email@email.com is fine.
 Otherwise users may use the following credentials for login: